Ubuntu Server modifications needed before FreeLCS installation

 Installing FreeLCS over ssh with X - forwarding

-Note that FreeLCS installation always requires connection to the internet,
+FreeLCS installation requires either a connection to the internet or access

 This method requires two computers: one Linux or OS X machine with the X